Profitbase/Episode-Docs/articles/invision/docs/dataflows/howto/controlflow.md

----
-title: "How To Control Flow and Branching"
-metaKeys: "How To Control Flow and Branching"
+## How To Control Flow and Branching
-folderOnly: "false"
-pageIndex: 4
----

 ### Link to the video